 Ascend, with Professor Hillary Sale

-The Ascend program will launch in March 2022 with an interactive workshop led by Georgetown University Associate Dean and Professor Hillary Sale.
-In this session, participants will focus on the power and importance of having a strategic career plan.
-In addition to covering the research behind developing a plan, Professor Sale will explore the critical elements of a strategic plan and highlight the importance of alignment within strategies.
-She will lead participants through the initial steps of drafting their plans, emphasizing tactics for implementing those plans.
+The Ascend program launched in March 2022 with an interactive workshop led by Georgetown University Associate Dean and Professor Hillary Sale.
+In this session, participants focused on the power and importance of having a strategic career plan.
+In addition to covering the research behind developing a plan, Professor Sale explored the critical elements of a strategic plan and highlighted the importance of alignment within strategies.
+She led participants through the initial steps of drafting their plans, emphasizing tactics for implementing those plans.

 For further questions about the Ascend program, please email firstname.lastname@example.org.